MaskRay/maskray.me/source/_posts/2025-03-16-relocation-generation-in-assemblers.md

 * `SymB` as an optional symbol reference (subtrahend)
 * `Cst` as a constant value

-This mirrors the relocatable expression concept, but `RefKind`—[added in 2014 for AArch64](https://github.com/llvm/llvm-project/commit/0999cbd0b9ed8aa893cce10d681dec6d54b200ad)—remains rare among targets.
+This mirrors the relocatable expression concept, but `Specifier`—[added in 2014 for AArch64 as `RefKind`](https://github.com/llvm/llvm-project/commit/0999cbd0b9ed8aa893cce10d681dec6d54b200ad)—remains rare among targets.
 (I've recently made some cleanup to some targets.
-For instance, I migrated PowerPC's [@l and @ha folding to use `RefKind`](https://github.com/llvm/llvm-project/commit/89812985358784b16fb66928ad4da411386f4720).)
+For instance, I migrated PowerPC's [@l and @ha folding to use `Specifier`](https://github.com/llvm/llvm-project/commit/89812985358784b16fb66928ad4da411386f4720).)

 AArch64 implements a clean approach to select the relocation type.
 It dispatches on the fixup kind (an operand within a specific instruction format), then refines it with the relocation specifier.